Banksia conferta

 Banksia conferta, commonly known as the glasshouse banksia, is a species of shrub that is endemic to eastern Australia.
-It has rough, bark on the trunk, elliptic to egg-shaped leaves arranged in whorls, crowded yellow flowers in a cylindrical spike later forming a relatively large number of follicles.
+It has rough bark on the trunk, elliptic to egg-shaped leaves arranged in whorls, and crowded yellow flowers in a cylindrical spike later forming a relatively large number of follicles.

 Description

 Banksia conferta is a shrub that typically grows to a height of 4 m but does not form a lignotuber.
 It has rough, grey, tessellated bark on the trunk and orange, red or brown stems that are hairy at first.
 The leaves are arranged in whorls and are elliptic to egg-shaped with the narrower end towards the base, 35-120 mm long and 7-40 mm wide with the edges curved downwards and sometimes serrated.
 The flowers are crowded in a cylindrical spike 70-190 mm long with involucral bracts 10-20 mm long at the base.
 The flowers are yellowish green to pinkish brown in the bud stage, turning golden yellow when open.
 The perianth is 20-26 mm long and the pistil is 22-26 mm long and slightly curved.
 Flowering occurs from late April to July and the fruit is a narrow elliptical follicle 8-15 mm long, 2-6 mm high and 3-5 mm wide.
 More than 100 follicles often form in each spike, surrounded by the remains of the flowers.
 The follicles remain until the plant is burned, unlike those of the similar B. integrifolia which also has less crowded flowers.